 I called the radio operator, because he's the one who is supposed to administer first aid on a Liberator, but instead the co-pilot, a first lieutenant, came back.
 He was going to give Dawley a morphine injection, but I stopped him.
 They'd taught us in gunnery school not to give morphine for head injuries; it might kill the man instantly.
 The co-pilot had either forgotten or was so excited he could think only of stopping the pain.

-Anyway, I motioned to him-we couldn't hear each other above the evidently understood, because he didn't give Dawley the morphine.
+Anyway, I motioned to him--we couldn't hear each other above the roar of the motors--I pointed to my head and shook it.
+The co-pilot evidently understood, because he didn't give Dawley the morphine.